 The project reached a new level with the launch – at the end of 2017 – of a brand new gourmet restaurant Barrique and refined bistro Epos at ground floor and second floor respectively, with stellar chefs at the helm of both.

 German chef Oliver Glowig is executive chef of Barrique, a long, sinousy dining room flanking the vineyard at ground level, which manages to be both airy and intimate.
 A faint smell of wineskins and the reassuring presence of hundreds of bottles of wine – many of them rare and exceptional vintages from all over Europe – defines the purpose and heart of the restaurant: to serve great food with great wine.

-On this occasion, I visited Poggio le Volpi however to try out the new Epos Bistro, which is guided by Daniele Corona, a talented Italian chef who has been Glowig’s right hand for the last 10 years in a number of exciting enterprises.
+I recently returned to Poggio le Volpi to dine at Epos Bistro, which is now guided by Daniele Corona, a talented Italian chef who has been Glowig’s right hand for the last 10 years in a number of exciting enterprises.

 Epos Bistro has an enviable location on the second floor of the villa, with a handsome balcony and dining rooms enjoying exceptional views over the long plains of the Castelli Romani.
 This cluster of hill top towns above Rome is the region’s traditional wine-growing district, subject to a slow revolution of its own.

 While the Castelli Romani have typically been associated with table wine and rustic fare, projects such as Poggio le Volpi are a reminder that excellence exists in these hills.